scalawithcats/scala-with-cats/src/raw/monads/writer.md

 answer.mapWritten(_.map(_.toUpperCase))
 ```

-We can tranform the log and result simultaneously using `bimap` or `mapBoth`. `bimap` takes two function parameters, one for the log and one for the result. `mapBoth` takes a single function of two parameters:
+We can also tranform both log and result simultaneously using `bimap` or `mapBoth`. `bimap` takes two function parameters, one for the log and one for the result. `mapBoth` takes a single function of two parameters:

 ```tut:book
 answer.bimap(